 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I would like to say 'happy anniversary' to you, and Premier have a happy birthday and your son.
+I would like to say "happy anniversary" to you, and I wish you a happy birthday along with your son.

 (interpretation ends) Thank you, Mr. Speaker.
 I rise today to speak about a program that is very close to my heart, the Pirurvik Preschool Inuit Qaujimajatuqangit Montessori curriculum.